-- Prepare a Final Report for this Agreement in accordance with the approved Final Report Outline, Energy Commission Style Manual, and Final Report Template provided by the CAM with the following considerations: - Ensure that the report includes the following items, in the following order: - Cover page (required) - Credits page on the reverse side of cover with legal disclaimer (required) - Acknowledgements page (optional) - Preface (required) - Abstract, keywords, and citation page (required) - Table of Contents (required, followed by List of Figures and List of Tables, if needed) - Executive summary (required) - Body of the report (required) - References (if applicable) - Glossary/Acronyms (If more than 10 acronyms or abbreviations are used, it is required.) - Bibliography (if applicable) - Appendices (if applicable) (Create a separate volume if very large.) - Attachments (if applicable) - Submit a draft of the Executive Summary to the TAC for review and comment. - Develop and submit a Summary of TAC Comments received on the Executive Summary.
+- Ensure that the report includes the following items, in the following order: - Cover page (required) - Credits page on the reverse side of cover with legal disclaimer (required) - Acknowledgements page (optional) - Preface (required) - Abstract, keywords, and citation page (required) - Table of Contents (required, followed by List of Figures and List of Tables, if needed) - Executive summary (required) - Body of the report (required) - References (if applicable) - Glossary/Acronyms (If more than 10 acronyms or abbreviations are used, it is required.) - Bibliography (if applicable) - Appendices (if applicable) (Create a separate volume if very large.) - Attachments (if applicable) - Submit a draft of the Executive Summary to the TAC for review and comment. - Develop and submit a Summary of TAC Comments on Draft Final Report received on the Executive Summary.
 For each comment received, the recipient will identify in the summary the following: - Comments the recipient proposes to incorporate. - Comments the recipient does propose to incorporate and an explanation for why. - Submit a draft of the report to the CAM for review and comment.
 The CAM will provide written comments to the Recipient on the draft product within 15 days of receipt. - Incorporate all CAM comments into the Final Report.
-If the Recipient disagrees with any comment, provide a Written Responses to Comments explaining why the comments were not incorporated into the final product.

-• Submit the revised Final Report electronically with any Written Responses to Comments within 10 days of receipt of CAM's Written Comments on the Draft Final Report, unless the CAM specifies a longer time period or approves a request for additional time.
+If the Recipient disagrees with any comment, provide a Written Responses to Comments explaining why the comments were not incorporated into the final product. - Submit the revised Final Report electronically with any Written Responses to Comments within 10 days of receipt of CAM's Written Comments on the Draft Final Report, unless the CAM specifies a longer time period or approves a request for additional time.

-- Summary of TAC Comments

-- Draft Final Report

-- Written Responses to Comments (if applicable)

-- Final Report
+- Summary of TAC Comments on Draft Final Report - Draft Final Report - Written Responses to Comments (if applicable) - Final Report